KnpLabs/KnpUserBundle/Resources/doc/custom_storage_layer.md

 [Using a custom storage layer
 =============================

-FOSUserBundle was been designed to allow changing the storage layer and keeping the features of the bundle.
+FOSUserBundle has been designed to allow changing the storage layer and keeping the features of the bundle.

 Implementing a new storage requires providing two classes: the user implementation